Just because everybody is doing something, doesn’t mean it’s a good idea. Here are four web design trends we wish would

 Maybe the user will see the second one if they’re a particularly slow reader – but wait, they’ve already scrolled past.

 The introductory carousel sounds great in theory to a lot of novices – I’m not sure what to promote first, so why not make everything available at the top?
 But there are a lot of issues with carousels and they are a web design trend to avoid.

-- They hide content away where users are not likely to look for it.
+- They hide content away from where users are not likely to look for it.
 Stats show us that the interaction with different carousel slides drastically decreases after the first one –

 - If they are the first thing on the page, the process of the carousel initialising can sometimes lead to unsightly pop in or loading animations